LivePersonInc/developer-center/pages/documents/GettingStarted/getting-started.md

 - 3-way handshake for new connections— a full roundtrip of latency
 - slow-start

 Keep-alive connections are enabled by default in HTTP/1.1 while not in HTTP/1.0.
-HTTP/1.0 was designed to close the connection after every request between the client and server.
+HTTP/1.0 was designed to close the connection after every request between the client and the server.

 Some of our services require you to send periodic requests to keep your session alive.
 We've provided the recommended intervals per product: